January 24th 2022

 J color diamonds are part of the near colorless class of diamonds which includes grades G through J on the GIA grading scale.
-These diamonds can exhibit some color (typically yellow), but this color saturation is most visible when the diamond is viewed from the side.
+These diamonds can exhibit some color (typically yellow) but this color saturation is most visible when the diamond is viewed from the side.
 Luckily, diamonds are viewed from above when placed in an engagement ring or other jewelry setting which can help to hide some of the color.
-The point at which people begin to notice color is generally in the J to K range, which is why K color diamonds are part of the faint color group that includes L and M color as well.
+The point on the color grade scale at which people typically begin to notice color is generally in the J to K range, which is why K color diamonds are part of the faint color group that includes L and M color as well.

-The best shape to buy for a J color diamond is round brilliant cut (also known as round cut) because round diamonds typically offer superior light performance and this sparkle can help to hide the appearance of color when the diamond is viewed from above.
-Since diamonds are typically viewed from above when set in an engagement ring or jewelry, jewelers refer to a diamond that looks white from the top as facing up white.
+The best diamond shape for a J color diamond is round brilliant cut because round diamonds offer the most brilliance and sparkle.
+This sparkle can help to hide the appearance of color when the diamond is viewed from above.
+Since diamonds are typically viewed from above when set in an engagement ring or jewelry, jewelers refer to a diamond that looks white from the top as "facing up white".
 This term is typically used when describing J or K color diamonds that look colorless from above but show their color from the side.
 The remainder of this post will generally focus on round cut diamonds.

-Let's see just how noticeable color in a diamond when viewed from above.
-Both of the excellent cut, 2 carat, VS1 clarity diamonds below face up white, but one of them is a D color and the other is a J color.
-One of the below is priced for approximately $50,000 and the other is less than $15,000.
-Keep reading down the page or click on the images to see the diamonds at Blue Nile and reveal their true color grades, but the point is - if you have to check, does color matter to you as much as you think it does?
+Let's see just how noticeable color is when a diamond is viewed from above.
+Both of the 2 carat diamonds below face up white, but one of them is a D color and the other is a J color.
+One of the below is priced for approximately $45,000 and the other is around $20,000.
+Click for full details.

 The larger the diamond, the more apparent its color will be to the untrained eye.
 If you are choosing a larger round cut diamond (say 1.5 carats and up), it may be better to stick to I color or better as color tends to become more visible as the carat weight increases.
 That said, I’ve seen plenty of great J color diamonds that face up white in diamonds larger than 2.5 carats.
 In my personal opinion, people get too hung up on color and end up overspending here.
 Maybe that’s why stepping up a color grade is more expensive than stepping up a clarity grade.
 Since it’s easier to see color from the side check out the below 1 carat and 5.55 carat J VS1 diamonds.
 The larger 5.55 carat has a more noticeable yellow hue to it from the side.
 However, this diamond looks much whiter from above.

-So, we’ve told you that the larger the diamond the more color will tend to show up to the casual observer, and that’s true.
-But this is all relative, and J color diamonds don’t look like you just stuck a lemon on someone’s finger.
-J color diamonds will almost certainly display some yellow (or brown) color when viewed from the side or facedown, however they typically do not show much or any color when viewed from above in an engagement ring setting.
+Larger diamonds tend to show color more easily than smaller diamonds of the same color grade.
+Larger J color diamonds will almost certainly display some yellow (or brown) color when viewed from the side or facedown, however they typically do not show much or any color when viewed from above in an engagement ring setting.
 To prove the point I picked out a few 2 carat diamonds from Blue Nile’s recently purchased engagement rings page.
 In my opinion all of these 2 carat diamonds look nice and white in their various color settings.

 This J color diamond in a white gold setting is a great example of how white a J color diamond looks even when placed in a simple solitaire setting.
 Even though the white setting does not help to make the diamond look as white as a gold or rose gold setting would, it looks like it could easily pass for a higher color grade.